Reuse Workshop and Artist Talk

 After weeks of preparation and sore hands from stripping down old motherboards, keyboards and any old electronic equipment I could lay my hands on.
 (A lot was donated from the WEEE Centre and friends) My house was a mess but the results were well worth it.

-I made some prototypes/examples for the event attendees to help stoke ideas and interest.
+I made some prototypes for the event attendees to help stoke ideas and interest.

-There were some amazing pieces of functional art created.
-I received some fantastic feedback from all who attended.
-Most importantly the workshops were free flowing with conversations and ideas around the focus of the day.
-Many who attended said they would like to try out some more reusing and repurposing of old waste they had at home.
+There were some amazing functional pieces created.
+Peoples confidence bloomed as their designs came to fruition.
+Importantly the workshops were free flowing with dialogue and ideas around the focus of the day with many stating that they would like to try out some more reusing and repurposing when they got home.

 WEEE Centre Perth Mural – ART NC Students 2017